“A modern day troubadour and music industry survivor…"

 Daniel Cartier is a musician and visual artist residing in Tennessee.
 Through multiple forms of creative expression he is a communicator who redefines the meaning of hard work.

-Tour dates are currently being booked for Fall 2022.
+Tour dates are currently being booked for the summer and fall of 2023.
 For booking inquiries click here.

 In 2021, Daniel's music was featured in the critically acclaimed film "Swan Song", starring the legendary actor Udo Kier, Linda Evans, and Jennifer Collidge.
 Along with his vocals, which were mixed into the films score - his song "Hovering" is played over the closing credits.